mattdavis1121/find-me-beer/README.md

 As of 11/2/18, BreweryDB has removed its free API service.
 For now, FindMeBeer will remain online for reference, but it will not function correctly.

+To see what a proper response looks like, please search "Reno, NV."
+I pulled down the response data for this request and stored it locally.
+This is the only request which will work every time, but searching some others may work as well depending on what data BreweryDB makes available to their free-tier users.

 ---

 ### Setup